 Medicare doesn’t cover routine foot care such as trimming nails, removing calluses or cleaning feet.
 But Medicare Part B will pay 80 percent of the cost of services related to a foot injury or disease like diabetes.
-For medically necessary foot care, you will owe 20 percent and the Part B deductible, plus a copayment if you are an outpatient in a hospital.
+For medically necessary foot care, you will owe 20 percent after meeting the Part B deductible, plus a copayment if you are an outpatient in a hospital.

 When Will Medicare Cover Foot Care?

 You must have an injury or serious foot condition in order for your foot care to be covered under Medicare Part B, which is insurance for medically necessary outpatient procedures.

 - A deformity in which the toe is bent in a claw-like way.
 It often results from wearing shoes that are too tight or fit poorly.

 - A deformity in which the big toe points inward.
 It is caused by wearing tight shoes and can heavily affect your foot’s function.

 - A bony growth on your heel that can cause a lot of pain.
 It usually results from inflammation.

 Even though Medicare will cover medically necessary foot care, it doesn’t mean that Medicare will cover any foot condition that’s diagnosed by a doctor.